SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 But  even this misses the point.
 The dollar is just a numeraire.
 Anyone will accept your currency for payment.
 The issue is how much you must give them above the fair exchange rate.
-If you are in the black markets or dealing with a real pice of sh1t monopolist, they might demand more than the fair exchange rate.
+If you are in the black markets or dealing with a real piece of sh1t monopolist, they might demand more than the fair exchange rate.

+Back in the old days when you travelled it was always handy to have a few USD bills in your wallet, since everyone accepted them.
+But how the hell did you get those greenbacks?
+Goodness knows... right?
+You musta' run a counterfeit press.
+"Ye godz!
+Dollar hegemony!"

+As I say, still goldbugs colonizing your minds.
+Even some MMT'ers who should know better.

 **Comment (b).** Too many lefties are placing hope in freedom from the "US controlled" payments systems and "US dollar hegemony".
 Both these